Business class flights to Hong Kong

 In Hong Kong you’ll find all of the top hotel chains, including Four Seasons, Grand Hyatt and InerContinental.

-The eagerly anticipated Rosewood Hong Kong is set to open in September 2018 and is set to be one of the city’s most luxurious hotels.
-Located in the ew Victoria Dockside arts and culture district on the harbour front, the hotel will offer 413 guestrooms, eight dining options, a fitness center, swimming pool and a new holistic wellness concept.
+Many passengers taking business class flights to Hong Kong will have their eyes focused on the eagerly anticipated Rosewood Hong Kong which is set to open in September 2018.
+The Rosewood will become one of the city’s most luxurious hotels.
+Located in the new Victoria Dockside arts and culture district on the harbour front, the hotel will offer 413 guestrooms, eight dining options, a fitness center, swimming pool and a new holistic wellness concept.

 Always an excellent option, Mandarin Oriental Hong Kong is the first flagship hotel of this luxury hotel group.
 Rooms and suites are tastefully decorates with views of the city, plus you’ll have a wealth of amenities available to you, including a twin-lane swimming pool, a fully-equipped fitness centre and a relaxing spa.